interNFT/nft-rfc/nft-rfc-008.md

 * __UNFCCC (Issuing Authority)__ will act as the both governing body who certified CarbonAudit as a Claim Verification Agent and issues VC4 and as the issuing authority for the NFT IID that is produced from VC5
 * __Clean Energy Blockchain__ is a ficticious blockchain where HydroElec will register their issued clean energy claims by reference.
-The claims themselves are stored in a secure data vault controlled by HydroElec which needs a capability to access.
+The claims themselves are stored in a secure data vault controlled by HydroElec which requires an authorised capability to access.

 ### 1. NFT Class Template Defined
 The UNFCCC publishes a new NFT schema for RECs which includes a set of criteria--as listed below--as well as the set of capabilities they will need to